lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/virtual_machines.md

 [Singularity](containers.md) containers on ZIH systems.

 The Singularity container setup requires a Linux machine with root privileges, the same architecture and a compatible kernel.
-If some of these requirements can not be fulfilled, then there is also the option of using the provided virtual machines (VM) on ZIH systems.
+If some of these requirements cannot be fulfilled, then there is also the option of using the provided virtual machines (VM) on ZIH systems.

 Currently, starting VMs is only possible on partitions `ml` and `hpdlf`.
 The VMs on the ML nodes are used to build singularity containers for the Power9 architecture and the HPDLF nodes to build